Skip to content

 717-200

-717-200 is the representative branch of the Boeing 717, capturing the sole production version and the final passenger branch of the classic Douglas narrowbody line.
+717-200 is an in-service member of the Boeing 717, known for the sole production version and the final passenger branch of the classic Douglas narrowbody line.

 Range 2,060 nm · Entry 1999